Move Forward Guide

 Total Hip Replacement (Arthroplasty)

-Total hip replacement/arthroplasty is a common surgical intervention that is performed for severe arthritis or hip fracture when all other conservative treatments fail.
-The goal of total hip replacement surgery is to relieve pain, improve joint mobility, and restore or improve the ability to safely perform functional activities like walking, standing, stair climbing, or running.
+Total hip replacement (arthroplasty) is a common surgical intervention that is performed for severe arthritis or hip fracture when conservative treatments are ineffective.
+The goal of total hip replacement surgery is to relieve pain, improve joint mobility, and restore or improve a person’s ability to safely perform functional activities like walking, standing, stair climbing, or running.
 Physical therapists work with people who have had a total hip replacement to strengthen their muscles and restore their movement to its highest potential.

 What is Total Hip Replacement (Arthroplasty)?

-Total hip replacement surgery removes damaged bone and cartilage that may be contributing to a painful, dysfunctional hip, and replaces the damaged hip with a prosthetic or artificial hip.
+Total hip replacement surgery removes damaged bone and cartilage that may be contributing to a painful, dysfunctional hip, and replaces the damaged hip with a prosthetic (artificial) hip.

 The hip joint is a ball-and-socket joint.
 The ball is part of the femur (thigh bone) and the socket is part of the hip bone/pelvic bone.
 The type of hip replacement surgery performed varies with each individual's physical condition.